 4. Indentation and style rules are too much

 This one is so simple to understand that it really bothers me when other people just don’t get it.
 Your indentation, naming, and style of code are beautiful and readable.
-Other’s people is simply not.
-So the whole team must adapt to your style, which is the good one.
-An imposition on this direction is an abuse of power and a clear manifestation of a non-equal opportunity employer.
+Other’s are simply not.
+So the whole team must adapt to your style, which is the only good one.
+Any imposition on this direction is an abuse of power and a clear manifestation of a non-equal opportunity employer.

 5. Comments are useless

 Future programming languages are going to be written without comments.
 That’s a fact.
 So we better stop using them so we can’t make the transition easier.
-However, in the hypothetical case that you MUST write a comment in your code, AVOID ENGLISH!!!
-This will give the rest of the team an opportunity to learn German or Spanish.
+However, in the hypothetical case that you MUST write a comment in your code, AVOID ENGLISH AT ALL COST!!!
+This will give the rest of the team an opportunity to learn German, French or Spanish.
 Of course, don’t ever use Chinese, who the hells speak Chinese?

 6. Your job is to write code.
 Nothing more.

-I get paid to write code, all that nonsense of the suits to deliver solutions and so on… bleh!
+You get paid to write code, all that nonsense of delivering solutions and so on… bleh!
 My code works on my machine.
 If it does not work on your machine is because you have some configuration problem.

 7. Maintaining backward compatibility slows down the progress

-Don’t maintain backward compatibility, it slows down your creativity.
-Is hard… and boring too.
+Don’t maintain backward compatibility, it slows down your creativity, it is hard… and boring too.
 If they want to use your code is their problem.
-Besides is also really fun to see somebody else ranting about how his code is not working anymore because you change the whole API.
+Besides, it is really fun to see somebody else ranting about how his code is not working anymore because you changed the whole API.
 I really love that.

 Especially good days to change the API are Fridays.
-This give your teammates something to do on weekends, so boring in general.
-If they don’t check the unit tests on Sunday (yes some people don’t check tests on Sunday, can you believe it?), is amazing to see their faces on the Monday meeting with the Architect.
+This gives your teammates something to do on weekends, so boring in general.
+If they don’t check the unit tests on Sunday (yes, some people don’t check tests on Sunday, can you believe it?), it is amazing to see their faces on the Monday meeting with the Architect.
 I really love when they babble “this was working perfectly when I left…”.
 Hilarious.

 8. Normal languages are boring

 So your team wants to use a normal and boring language such as Python, C# or Java?
 Poor souls who have lost the spirit of innovation and adventure.
 Certainly, those languages have a lot of documentation and there is a library/framework for almost everything you can imagine… but that’s precisely the fun part of new stuff, that you get to reimplement a linked list in a new paradigm!
 Obviously, the project will take more time and money.
-But managers only thinks about money (they should be like me, I never think about money as long as I get my paycheck at the end of the month) Managers, as I was saying must never, under any circumstances, restraint the rebel genius in their programmers.
+But managers only think about money (they should be like me, I never think about money… as long as I get my paycheck at the end of the month) Managers must never, under any circumstances, restraint the rebel genius in their programmers.

 These are my suggestions to make yourself the ‘most loved’ guy in the office.
-If you follow these advices, I can assure you that they will be talking about you in every coffee break, even if they never invite you to one.
+If you follow these pieces of advice, I can assure you that they will be talking about you in every coffee break, even if they never invite you to one.